VIRTUAL WORLD SUMMIT

 The impact of the arts and arts education is wide and significant.
 As a global arts education community, we seek to know the impact of our work in the many contexts in which it manifests.
 Assessment and evaluation of the impact of arts learning and arts programming involves complex and valuable processes that are shaped by the contexts in which arts education takes place.
 From design to implementation to analysis, unveiling the impact of our work is achieved in multiple ways – through various designs, models, and practices.

-This Summit brings together artist-educators and advocates from across the world to network, share research, and examine quality structures, processes, and practices.
+We seek to bring together artist-educators and advocates from across the world to network, share research, and examine quality structures, processes, and practices.
 Artist-educators and arts program directors strive to ensure that arts assessment and program evaluation is intentional, well designed, and yields quality information that is analyzed and translated effectively into practices that improve arts learning and impact on students, audiences, and communities.
 This summit will bring together a host of international experts to share and discuss evidence-based practices aimed at measuring impact of arts learning and arts programming.
+We invite proposals that address consequences of assessment and evaluation during the 2020-21 when the world was faced with the challenges brought on by the novel coronavirus SARS-19.

 This Summit is grounded in the following shared beliefs: